Ellough

 Ellough is a civil parish in the East Suffolk district of the English county of Suffolk, located approximately 3 mi south-east of Beccles.
 The area is sparsely populated with a mid-2005 population estimate of 40.
 The parish, which has an area of 4.5 km2, borders Worlingham, North Cove, Mutford, Weston, Sotterley, Willingham St Mary and Henstead with Hulver Street.
 The parish council operates to administer jointly the parishes of Shadingfield, Willingham St Mary, Sotterley and Ellough.

-The village was the site of a World War II airfield built in 1943 and operated today as Beccles Airfield.
-Part of the former airfield is used as a kart racetrack and as an industrial estate, including the main production site of local printing firm William Clowes Ltd. The village itself is dispersed and has few services.
+The parish was the site of a World War II airfield built in 1943, with part of it still operating today as Beccles Airfield.
+Other parts of the former airfield are used as a kart racetrack and as an industrial estate, including the main production site of local printing firm William Clowes Ltd. The village itself is dispersed and has few services.
 The A145 road, forming part of the Beccles southern bypass, runs along part of the northern border of the parish.